- Jan 10, 2015: WCOP'15 deadline has been extended till January 25, 2015!

-In the frame of the CompArch 2015 conference, WCOP (formerly the Workshop on Component Oriented Programming) is organized as a Doctoral Symposium for young researchers in the area of component based software engineering, software architecture and software quality.
+In the frame of the CompArch 2015 conference, WCOP is organized as a Doctoral Symposium for young researchers in the area of component based software engineering, software architecture and software quality.
 The opportunity for WCOP participants goes far beyond the event day and includes the possibility to network and exchange ideas with leading researchers in the field, who gather at CompArch every year.

 The doctoral symposium is aimed to give feedback from established researchers to promising new ideas in the field of component based software engineering, software architecture and software quality to young researchers in all phases of their Phd career.
 Therefore we intentionally encourage PhD students, young Post-Doc researchers, and junior academics to submit their proposal statements with potentially unfinished and not yet validated ideas.

 Each year, the CompArch Young Investigator Award may be given to an outstanding paper accepted for WCOP and written by a PhD student(s).
 The award includes a free registration to CompArch and the presentation of the paper during the main CompArch program.